BrianDunneKK/JavaScriptGames/GuessNumber/Stage1/README.md

-# Guess the Number - Stege 1
+# Guess the Number - Stage 1
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 1 in the development of a basic guessing game.